Keeping children safe is everyone’s responsibility.

 We work with a range of other professionals and agencies including social workers, health professionals and the police to make sure children and families have any support they need.

-Liz Page has also attended Fire Safety in Schools training and all our policies are reviewed regularly.
+Fire marshals have also attended Fire Safety in Schools training and all our policies are reviewed regularly.
 Some staff members have had training in the use of fire extinguishers.
 We have regular drills and tests of equipment and alarm systems.
 We have a number of First Aid trained staff and annual training in the use of epi pens (for children with severe allergies) is also undertaken.

 We have electronic sign-in and locking systems to keep our site secure and easily control access to the school.